Professionals educating you on hearing health.

 Ask the Experts

 At Labyrinth Audiology, we have experience answering questions and providing accurate information about hearing loss and hearing aids.
 It is common for people to form misunderstandings about what hearing loss is, how it’s diagnosed, and how it can be helped.

 If you have any additional questions, our professionals are happy to answer them.
-If you feel you may have hearing loss, book an appointment at the Labyrinth Audiology office in Boca Raton, Florida, today and we can help you achieve healthy hearing.
+If you feel you may have hearing loss, book an appointment at Labyrinth Audiology today, and we can help you achieve healthier hearing.

 The most common sign of hearing loss is frequently asking people to repeat themselves or often asking for clarification when speaking with someone.
 Hearing loss can get worse over time, which makes it difficult to determine when medical intervention is necessary.
 If you often have difficulty understanding in social situations, avoid meeting friends, or calling family because it’s difficult to hear, you may have hearing loss.

 There are three different types of hearing loss.
 There is sensorineural, conductive, and mixed hearing loss.
 These types differ based on the source of the problem.
 Sensorineural hearing loss is caused by damage to the structures in the inner ear including the hair cells, cochlea, or nerve pathways.
 Conductive hearing loss is the result of an obstructions (such as wax or fluid) in the ear canal, middle ear, or eardrum.
 Mixed hearing loss is a combination of sensorineural and conductive.
 At Labyrinth Audiology, we have experience treating all three major types of hearing loss.